 Brain Health Registry

-Open to individuals age 18 and older who want to promote healthy brain function by preventing brain diseases, disorders, and injuries.
-Take online tests, learn about opportunities to participate in a wide range of studies.
+Open to individuals age 18 and older who want to promote healthy brain function by reducing the risk of brain diseases, disorders, and injuries.
+Take online tests, and learn about opportunities to participate in a wide range of studies.

 Cleveland Clinic Healthy Brains Registry

 Online registry that includes a brain health assessment with personalized recommendations.
 Learn about clinical trials and studies, news, and events.
 Brain health information resources are available in English and Spanish.

 A service, funded by NIH, that helps match people of all ages interested in clinical trials with researchers.

-For further assistance with finding opportunities to participate in research, contact the NIA ADEAR Center at 800-438-4380.
+For further assistance with finding opportunities to participate in research, contact the NIA ADEAR Center via email or phone at 800-438-4380.